How to Start Mpesa Business in Kenya

 Is Mpesa Business Profitable in Kenya?

 Yes.
 Starting an Mpesa business in Kenya is a profitable business idea.
-There are thousands of people making a living from Mpesa business only.
+There are thousands of people making a living from Mpesa businesses alone.
 M-Pesa agent profit for busy shops is over Ksh 50,000 every month.

 Challenges Facing the Mpesa Business in Kenya